Familiarization of basic Linux Commands- ls, mkdir, rmdir , rm, cat, cp, mv , chmod

 1. Using Symbolic Mode

-Symbolic mode modifies permissions by adding (+
+Symbolic mode modifies permissions by adding (+), removing (-), or setting explicitly (=) for specific categories.

 2. Using Numeric (Octal) Mode